appden/less.tmbundle/README.md

 Language Grammar
 ----------------

-I haven't added any LESS-specific grammars yet, if you'd like to do so, please fork and send a pull request.
+Not all LESS-specific grammars are added yet, if you'd like to do so, please fork and send a pull request.

 Licenses
 --------